MotionInput/Team14-CopyClare/docs/source/algorithms.rst

 We do require to preprocess the exercise videos in advance.
 We iterate over every single frame in the source video, and we use mediapipe to find 3D coordinates of joints.
 We then calculate angles between joints of interest and store everything in a JSON format.
+The JSON stores information about every joint and maps joint angles to timestamps in seconds.

 Sample JSON: